x

 Reimagine School Funding

-While BPS has made incremental funding changes to help offset this changing population, the goal of our work is to support BPS in designing a funding policy that more equitably supports each child to achieve and thrive, with a focus on the BPS students and families who have been historically marginalized.
+While BPS made incremental funding changes from 2012-22 to help offset this changing population, the goal of our work was to support BPS in designing a funding policy that more equitably supports each child to achieve and thrive, with a focus on the BPS students and families who have been historically marginalized.
+Afton and UPD designed this project to center the broader BPS Community as part of both the process and the ultimate funding decision.
+Working groups designed funding model options and impact assessments, conducted community engagement, and utilized principal expertise to guide the implementation.
+This process leveraged the BPS Racial Equity Planning Tool which lays out a six-step process to ensure each decision we make is aimed at closing opportunity gaps and advancing racial equity.

 Our Insights